Alejogb1/job-board/blog-data/xjavascript-browser-code-execution-usage.md

 id: "xjavascript-browser-code-execution-usage"
 ---

-Okay so you're asking about JavaScript browser code execution basically how that whole thing works right?
+you're asking about JavaScript browser code execution basically how that whole thing works right?
 Been there done that probably more times than I care to admit I mean I practically lived in the browser dev tools back in the day.

-Alright so picture this it's like the early 2010s I'm working on this really ambitious web app think like a proto-social media platform where everything happens client-side.
+so picture this it's like the early 2010s I'm working on this really ambitious web app think like a proto-social media platform where everything happens client-side.
 We're talking heavy AJAX dynamic content updates the whole nine yards and that's when I first really wrestled with the intricacies of browser JavaScript execution.

 The browser's a complex beast you know first it gets the HTML document from the server that's like the structural blueprint of the page.
 Then the browser parses that HTML creates a Document Object Model or DOM.
 Think of it as a tree structure representation of the HTML content.
 After the DOM is there that is when things start to get interesting.